zafarkhan4/mars-rover/README.md

 * The grid dimensions are two dimensional
 * Initial co-ordinates are provided with rover facing directions
 * All the inputs are strings and space seperated
+* The grid can be square or rectangle

 Running
 -------